 Booking ahead is advisable during the Olive Festival and over long weekends, but midweek visitors will generally find availability without trouble.
 Several farms, including those along the Swartberg Pass road, offer self-catering cottages with mountain views.

-Start Your Prince Albert Visit at Swartrivier Olive Farm
+Start your Prince Albert visit at Swartrivier Olive Farm

 Prince Albert rewards the visitor who slows down.
-It is not a town for ticking off a checklist — it is a place for long lunches, unhurried walks and the kind of conversation that only happens when the pace of life drops to Karoo speed.
+It is not a town for ticking off a checklist, it is a place for long lunches, unhurried walks and the kind of conversation that only happens when the pace of life drops to Karoo speed.
 Whether the draw is the food, the mountains, the art or the stars, this small town delivers far more than its size suggests.